 The Cacao plantation workers preparing to return to their duties as caretakers of the Cacao plants.
-Gender inequality within Cacao farming and child labour were important issues raised at the 2014 World Cocoa Conference.
+Gender inequality within Cacao farming and child labour were important issues raised at bi-annual World Cocoa Conference.

 A farmer is nurturing and checking the delicate juvenile Cacao trees in an industrial plant nursery.
 These trees require a lot of care to ensure they reach maturity.
 Farmers face many challenges, including soil depletion, pests and diseases.

 Cacao pods being opened.
 This is tough manual labour which must be done by hand.
-Not every pod can be used as many become inhabited by insects or can experience rot or decay from the inside.
+Not every pod can be used for chocolate (but for industry), as many become inhabited by insects or can experience rot or decay from the inside.

 A farmer preparing to harvest some low growing ripe fruit.
-It takes 7-10 years for a tree to mature and bear fruits.
-In the main countries that produce Cacao such as Cameroon, The Ivory Coast, Ecuador, Ghana, Indonesia and Nigeria there is a need to attract the younger generation into farming.
+It takes 3-5 years for a tree to mature & bear fruits.
+In the main countries that produce Cacao such as Cameroon, Indonesia, Ghana , Nigeria & The Ivory Coast there is a need to attract the younger generation into farming.

 The fresh and healthy Cacao beans are separated from the pods, and are then ready for fermentation.
 These Cacao beans have been left to dry naturally in the sun.
 Cacao is often fermented in wooden bins covered with banana leaves.